mwouts/jupytext/docs/install.md

 ## Jupytext menu in Jupyter Notebook

-Please note that
-- this section **applies only to notebook classic**, i.e. Jupyter Notebook 6.x and below
-- the Jupytext menu was removed in `jupytext==1.16`.

-See [Issue #1095](https://github.com/mwouts/jupytext/issues/1095) where we discuss how to add a Jupytext menu to Jupyter Lab and Notebook 7.x.
+In Jupyter Notebook 7 you can use the same pairing commands as in JupyterLab (see above).

-Jupytext (in versions `<1.16`) includes an extensions for Jupyter Notebook that adds a Jupytext section in the File menu.
+In Jupyter Notebook **classic**, i.e. Jupyter Notebook 6.x and below, Jupytext used to provided an extension that added a Jupytext section in the File menu.

 ![](images/jupytext_menu.png)

-Here again, the extension should be automatically installed.
+That extension is available only for `jupytext<1.16`, and is automatically installed.
 If need be, you can install and activate it manually with
 ```
 jupyter nbextension install --py jupytext [--user]
 jupyter nbextension enable --py jupytext [--user]
 ```

+See also [Issue #1095](https://github.com/mwouts/jupytext/issues/1095) where we discuss how to add a Jupytext menu to Jupyter Lab and Notebook 7.x.

 ## Jupytext's command line interface